dlm1223/nfl-simulation/README.md

 the best are long-pass.
 Adding +10% to first and second down increases TD-rate and decreases punts.
 There’s countless strategies to try so I just showed a few to keep it simple.
-This isn’t an exact science, and I’m noticing that the default state performs better than the state where I broke up short passes.
-I’m thinking a reason for this is that the long passes in the default state aren’t given the high sack rate that I assume when I break it up.
-I’m not sure about this though, so I need to check.
-The main takeaway is that long passes increase TD’s and decrease punts from the baseline.
+This isn’t an exact science, and I’ve noticed that the results vary even with 10K simulations.
+I’ll look into different metrics and quantifying the error.
+The main takeaway is that long passes definitely sem to increase TD’s and decrease punts from the baseline “default\_part2”.

-The last thing I’d like to look at is how these results are different to just using EPA and/or YPA?
-Using my simulated data which includes the estimated sack-rate, I look at EPA and YPA below:
+The last thing I’d like to look at is how these results are different to just using EPA and/or YPA.
+From my simulated data which includes the estimated sack-rate, I look at EPA and YPA below:

 ![](README_files/figure-markdown_strict/unnamed-chunk-11-1.png)![](README_files/figure-markdown_strict/unnamed-chunk-11-2.png)

-My results line up well with EPA shown on the top right.
+My results line up well with EPA chart shown on the top right.
 On 1st and second down you can see how long passes seem to have high expected value, which is supported in my simulations.
 On third down, the effect isn’t there as much, which I saw in my simulation as there was not change when I added long passes to 3rd down.
 While YPA would suggest